 At UKFast, education is something we take seriously.
 We’re passionate about equipping our own team with the skills and qualifications to help them develop professionally, but this is only half the story.
 We’re constantly working with local schools and educational authorities to find new ways of opening young minds to the glory of technology and help to verse children in the industry of the future.

-But there is always more to be done – UKFast CEO Lawrence Jones MBE certainly sees it that way: “Everyone is talking about the skills shortage in technology, and there’s no way we can combat that shortage if we don’t give the teachers the tools to deliver cutting-edge digital training.
+But there is always more to be done – as one of the team rightly put it: “Everyone is talking about the skills shortage in technology, and there’s no way we can combat that shortage if we don’t give the teachers the tools to deliver cutting-edge digital training.
 Technology is evolving so quickly that we need to focus on supporting teachers and keeping them up to speed with the latest developments.”

 Joining forces with Cisco is an incredibly exciting step; the Cisco Net Academy equips teachers with the skills and resources to teach an innovative digital curriculum, with specialist resources and training that will really make a difference to how pupils are taught IT.
 Following our launch event last week here at UKFast Campus, 73 schools signed up – an incredibly encouraging statistic, and one that gives us real hope for better tech training for children.